olliz0r/sys-botbase/README.md

 It requires a hacked switch (with hekate as the bootloader).

-Please keep in mind that at this point this will **not** work if layeredfs is enabled!
+Please keep in mind that at this point this will only work in combination with layeredfs if the atmosphere `pm.kip` is loaded as well. (by default now in the [SDFiles](https://github.com/tumGER/SDFilesSwitch))

 To use this first add `debugmode=1` to your `hekate_ipl.ini`.
 After that move the `sys-netcheat.kip` from the [release](https://github.com/jakibaki/sys-netcheat/releases/) to the `modules`-folder of your sdcard and add the line `kip1=modules/sys-netcheat.kip` to the `hekate_ipl.ini` as well.